kuiperzone/PupNet-Deploy/README.md

 ## Introduction ##

-**PupNet Deploy** is cross-platform deployment utility that will publish your .NET project and package the output as a ready-to-ship installation file in a single step.
+**PupNet Deploy** is a cross-platform deployment utility publishes your .NET project and packages it as a ready-to-ship installation file in a single step.

 **[DOWNLOAD](https://github.com/kuiperzone/PupNet/releases/latest)**